eagronin/market-basket-prepare/README.md

 by_no_days_invoice = tapply(temp$InvoiceNo, temp$by_InvoiceNo, FUN = function(x) length(x))
 ```

 How many invoices are there per ID (i.e., CustomerId/InvoiceDate) group?
-How many IDs are there with only one invoice? with 2 invoices? etc.  The code below plots the
+How many IDs are there with only one invoice? with 2 invoices? etc.  The code below plots the count of IDs as a function of the number of invoices issued on the same day:

 ```R
 invoices_per_ID = with(items[!is.na(items$CustomerID),], tapply(InvoiceNo, ID, FUN = function(x) length(unique(x))))